 The circumference of the ball shall not be more than 28 in. and not less than 27 in.
-The weight of the ball at the start of the game shall not be more than 16 oz, nor less than 14 oz.
-The pressure shall be equal to one atmosphere, which equals 15 lb./sq.in. $(= 1 \text{ kg/cm}^2)$ at sea level.
+The weight of the ball at the start of the game shall not be more than 16 oz. nor less than 14 oz.
+The pressure shall be equal to 0.6-0.7 atmosphere, which equals 9.0-10.5 lb./sq.in. (= 600-700 gr/cm) at sea level.
 The ball shall not be changed during the game unless authorised by the Referee.
-Decisions of the International Board

 (1) The ball used in any match shall be considered the property of the Association or Club on whose ground the match is played, and at the close of play it must be returned to the Referee.